 Our blog, Intersections, highlights the work of library and information science workers as they create safe, responsible, and all-inclusive spaces that serve and represent the entire community, as well as initiatives and projects supported by the office that promotes their work.
 Members are encouraged to submit blog posts related to EDI by email firstname.lastname@example.org.

-How is your library responding to the Dakota Access Pipeline protests, the 2016 election aftermath, or other current events?
+How is your library responding to current events?
 Tweet and post on social media using the #librariesrespond hashtag.
 See how others libraries have responded on the Libraries Respond page.